-Matt is an award-winning Australian theatre director with a diverse body of work.
+Matt is an award-winning Australian theatre director and dramaturg with a diverse body of work.
 Productions include contemporary and classical work across a range of forms, styles and scales, cross-cultural collaborations, work for audiences of all ages and theatre projects promoting social development in marginalised communities.

 Matt's career has included positions as Artistic Director of Western Australia’s Children’s Theatre Company Barking Gecko and Resident Artist at Australia's national Shakespeare Company Bell Shakespeare.